1. Who is America’s Best Comic-Book Critic?

 I think that the “cause of comics criticism” might benefit from a ban on words like literary and literariness, etc. People often use them in vague, shifting, and at times idiosyncratic ways.
 If critics had to communicate without these words — if they used a less abstract vocabulary when creating or characterizing interpretations — I’m pretty sure all of us would benefit.

 I often write criticism that addresses the comicy aspects of comics — visual and/or formal elements — but see no reason to assume this is better than any other approach, literary or otherwise.
 And why does method matter: as long as the critic doesn’t lie or get facts wrong, then who cares?

 So, perhaps the best way to write criticism is to employ one of the methods that America’s best critic, Fredric Wertham, used: evaluative, psychoanalytic, ethical, political, sociological, materialist, paratextual, production history, close reading, reader reception, plot-based, identity-issue based, quantitative, etc . . .

 Q: What is the Best Way to Write Comics Criticism?

 A: Any way that’s smart, funny, insightful, etc . . .

 When writing about comics, please consider exploring topics like the following:

 A comic’s dialogue in relation to its character’s facial expressions.

-The dialogue in a comic you like and compare it to that of a comic you don’t like.
+The dialogue in a comic you like compared to that of a comic you don’t like.

-The dialogue in a film you like and compare it to that of a comic you don’t like.
+The dialogue in a film you like compared to that of a comic you don’t like.